Samsung to open new office in Regina

-Samsung Electronics Canada is continuing to grow its relationship with Saskatchewan-based information and communications technology provider SaskTel by opening a new regional office to bring 5G networks to the province.
+Samsung Canada is continuing to grow its relationship with Saskatchewan-based information and communications technology provider SaskTel by opening a new regional office to bring 5G networks to the province.

 The office will be based in downtown Regina.
 Samsung is providing hardware, software, and expertise to deploy SaskTel’s 5G network across the province.